 “This is like gridlock on the 405.”
 A resilient voter in Los Angeles County expressed this sentiment, comparing the voting experience to driving on the nation’s busiest Interstate Highway, as he stood in line to vote in the March 3, 2020, Super Tuesday, Primary Elections.
 According to the major newspaper where the quote appeared, the voter had spent the day driving to various voting centers to gage the fastest place to cast a ballot.
 After spending an hour and a half in line at the chosen polling location, the voter was informed that it would take an additional two and a half hours to get to the front of the line.

-Considering what occurred in Los Angeles County, the long line phenomenon experienced by voters on Election Day in the 2020 Harris County Democratic Party Primary is not unique nor is it exclusive to one Election office.
-An extraordinary long line of voters has formed at least in one polling location in a Democratic Party Primary Election in three different instances: In the 2008 historic primary contest between Senator Barack Obama and Senator Hillary Clinton, Texans who arrived at the voting location right before 7 pm were still casting ballots past midnight in Houston; Similarly, in 2016, aerial shots of a long line of voters waiting to cast ballots were transmitted on the 10 o’clock newscast by helicopters that buzzed over a community center in the heart of a Hispanic Houston neighborhood three hours after the polls had officially closed; In the 2020 Democratic Primary Election, the long line phenomenon reappeared at a poll.
+Considering what occurred in Los Angeles County, the long line phenomenon experienced by voters on Election Day in Harris County’s Democratic Party Primary the same year is not unique nor is it exclusive to one jurisdiction.
+Typically, long lines of voters form at some polling locations in the conduct of an election at the end of the workday as voters head to the polls.
+In the 2008 historic primary contest between Senator Barack Obama and Senator Hillary Clinton, Texans who arrived at the voting center and got in line on time were casting ballots past 7 pm.
+Similarly, in 2016, helicopter aerial shots of a line of voters waiting to cast ballots at a Houston community center in the heart of a Hispanic neighborhood were transmitted on the 10 o’clock newscast nearly three hours after the polls had officially closed.

-Additionally, anybody who questions the integrity of the conduct of elections in Harris County, the third largest County in the nation, should know that most election administrators are genuinely committed to making the voting experience more convenient for all voters.
+Anybody who questions the integrity of elections should know that most election administrators are genuinely committed to making the voting experience more convenient for all voters.
 And even when they are not, election administrators in major jurisdictions are cognizant that they are continuously under the surveillance of the media, the governing authority, and what seems like every major voter advocacy group in existence.
 This ensures groups covered by the Federal Voting Rights Act are afforded equal access to the voting process.
+In short, there are checks and balances inherent in the administration of elections.

 According to the 2020 March Primaries unofficial voter records, forty-eight percent of the last minute voters (eligible to vote but processed after 7 pm) on Election Day cast ballots at polling locations like TSU within Harris County Commissioner Precinct One.
 Voting data also shows that a significant portion of Election Day voters opted to vote at polling locations like TSU that also served as polls during the early voting period.
 In the Democratic Primary Election, there were four-hundred-and-one Voting Centers.
 Yet, almost a quarter of the Election Day voters cast their ballots at the 52 Voting Centers that serve as early voting sites.
 Similarly, in the Republican Primary Election, 21 percent of the Election Day voters cast their ballots at Voting Centers that also served as early voting sites.

-In Harris County, the chief election official did everything possible within the bounds of state and federal laws to improve the voting process.
-In a brief tenure, the chief election official listened to the public and was willing to explore new methods to address the concerns of the voters.
+In Harris County, leading into the 2020 elections, the chief election official listened to the public concerns and worked with stakeholders to do all possible within the bounds of state and federal laws to improve the voting process.
 Still, to mitigate the issue of long lines at the polls, the cooperation of voters is essential.
 It is incumbent upon all citizens to prepare and exercise the right to vote in a more informed and planned manner.
 Why?
 Consider the epiphany the voter in Los Angeles had about the similarity between freeway traffic and the voting process.
 Mainly, waiting to vote until the afternoon on Election Day is like working in downtown Houston and living in the outskirts of the city, beyond the Sam Houston Parkway (Beltway 8), and expecting to get home in 30 minutes driving down Highway 59, the eighth busiest highway in the nation (US Department of Transportation).
 There are days when the traffic moves well on the freeway but the bottlenecks that occur where it intersects with Interstate 45, the twelfth busiest highway in the nation and the 610 Loop West, the nineteenth busiest, make the commute home a long protracted endeavor.
 Aside from organic bottlenecks on Hwy 59, some days commuters are bound to hit roadblocks caused by stalled vehicles, accidents or construction.
 And, on other days, traffic will just be slow because too many commuters choose the same route to get to their destination.

 The frustration one may feel when stuck in a traffic jam on the freeway or a long line at a poll is understandable.
 And, whether on the freeway or at a polling location, the average Joe or Jane has a right to express exasperation.
 But, stakeholders should not lose their heads and overreact.
 They should work constructively with election officials to address the challenge of gridlock at the polls and better understand other perceived issues.
 They should be cognizant that politicizing the long lines of voters may affirm citizens’ existing negative views about voting and make it even more difficult to increase voter participation.
 It is imperative leaders understand that legitimizing ill informed statements about the voting process, no matter how well-intentioned, may undermine the public’s confidence in election officials capacity to conduct an election.